-Things to Do in County Wicklow: Ireland's Garden County
+Things to Do in Wicklow: The Garden County's Hidden Treasures

 Discover the best things to do in Wicklow beyond the typical tourist trail.
 From ancient monastic cities to secret beaches and local festivals, this guide reveals what makes the Garden County truly special.

 Unlike many Leinster towns that developed around Norman settlements, Wicklow's growth patterns were shaped by its dramatic geography.
-The county's name originates from the Viking "Vikinglo" or "Viking Meadow.
-It's one of the few Irish counties with direct Norse naming origins, rather than the Gaelic or Norman influences found elsewhere in Leinster.
+The county's name comes from the Viking "Vikinglo" or "Viking Meadow," marking it as one of the few Irish counties with direct Norse naming origins rather than the Gaelic or Norman influences found elsewhere in the province.

 Wicklow's Must-See Attractions